phamquiluan/baro/README.md

 ```
 </details>

-👉 You can also check this [tutorials/how-to-use-baro.ipynb](tutorials/how-to-use-baro.ipynb).
+👉 For more detailed tutorials, you can also check this [tutorials/how-to-use-baro.ipynb](tutorials/how-to-use-baro.ipynb).

 ## Reproducibility